Annick Horiuchi

 Annick Mito Horiuchi is a French historian of mathematics and historian of science.
 She is a professor at Paris Diderot University, where she is associated with the Centre de recherche sur les civilisations de l'Asie orientale (CRCAO).

-Horiuchi completed a doctorate in 1990; her dissertation, Etude de seki takakazu (?-1708) et takebe katahiro (1664-1739), deux mathematiciens de l'epoque d'edo, was directed by Paul Akamatsu.
+Horiuchi completed a doctorate in 1990; her dissertation, "Etude de Seki Takakazu (?-1708) et Takebe Katahiro (1664-1739), deux mathématiciens de l'époque d'edo" (litt.
+A study of Seki Takakazu (?-1708) and Takebe Katahiro (1664-1739), two mathematicians of the Edo Period), was directed by Paul Akamatsu.

 She was an invited speaker at the 1990 International Congress of Mathematicians.